QuickbaseAdmirer/Quickbase-Python-SDK/README.md

 	Deletes records from tableID that match the QuickBase-style query

-getFields(tableID):

-	Returns a dict containing the fields of a table as fieldname:fieldID pairs

 _getTables():

 	Returns a dict containing a QuickBase app's tables as tablename:tableID pairs.
 This is run automatically after a successful authenticate call